Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The surgery to repair TGA is known as an arterial switch operation.
-It’s performed by a pediatric heart surgeon.
-The surgery lasts about 4–6 hours.
+A pediatric heart surgeon performs the surgery.
+The surgery lasts about 4 to 6 hours.
 It takes place in an operating room in a hospital.
 You’ll stay in the waiting room during surgery.

 Before surgery.
 You’ll be told to keep your child from eating or drinking anything for a certain amount of time before surgery.
 Follow these instructions carefully.

 During surgery.
 Your child is given medicine (sedative or anesthesia) to help him or her sleep and not feel pain during surgery.
 A breathing tube is placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 The surgeon makes an incision in the chest through the breastbone (sternum) to reach the heart.
 Your child is placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body and lungs while the heart is stopped so that it can be operated on.
-The positions of the aorta and pulmonary artery are switched so that they’re connected to the correct ventricles.
+The positions of the aorta and pulmonary artery are switched so that they’re connected to the correct ventricles (aorta connected to the left ventricle and pulmonary artery connected to the right ventricle).
 The blood vessels that supply blood to the heart (coronary arteries) are taken out of the aorta.
-They are reconnected to the aorta once it has been moved into position.
-Then your child is taken off the bypass machine and the chest is usually closed.
+They are reconnected to the aorta once it has been moved into its correct position.
+Then your child is taken off the bypass machine and the chest is closed.

 After surgery.
 Your child is taken to a critical care unit to be cared for and monitored.
 You can stay with your child during much of this time.
 He or she may remain in the hospital for 2 weeks.
 When your child is ready to leave the hospital, you’ll be given instructions for home care.